YouHighFiveMe/youhighfiveme/README.md

 This can be viewed as less formal referral list than on curriculum vitae, but it can be added as a personal asset.

+#Staging environment

+The staging environment is located at http://www.youhighfive.me/test/web/app.php and builds are created whenever new changes are merged.

 #Installation

 Clone this project into your development environment.